farisachugthai/dynamic_ipython/docs/source/sphinxext.rst

 ..   * list directives here

-If an IPython doctest decorator is found, it will take these steps when your documentation is built:
+If the `@doctest` decorator is found, it will take these steps when your documentation is built:

 1. Execute the *input* lines in your IPython directive block.